Credit Suisse to slide into red as it sets aside $850 million for U.S. litigation

 ($1 = 0.89 Swiss francs)

-Reporting by John Revill and Brenna Hughes Neghaiwi; Editing by Christopher Cushing, Karishma Singh, Elaine Hardcastle
+Reporting by Brenna Hughes Neghaiwi and John Revill in Zurich; Additional reporting by Nate Raymond in Boston; Editing by Christopher Cushing, Karishma Singh, Elaine Hardcastle and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.